Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/typography.md

 Text and label tokens descend in emphasis — `text`, `text-muted`, `text-wash`, and `label`, `label-muted`.
 Text or an icon sitting on a filled control uses an inverse token so that it themes correctly against the fill.
 Some roles are already muted by default: Subhead, Subtitle, Lead, Eyebrow and the chart roles.

-Where the intent is genuine emphasis within a role, change the weight:
+Where the intent is emphasis within a role, change the weight:

 ```html
 <p class="body">Readings are <span class="font-semibold">provisional</span>.</p>
 ```

-Reach for this when the job is to emphasise.
-If a role looks wrong at its own weight, the role is usually the thing to reconsider.

 ### Things to avoid

-**Sizes from outside the system.** Tailwind's own `text-xl`, `text-3xl` and similar are not part of this scale.
+**Sizes from outside the system.** Tailwind's own `text-xl`, `text-3xl` etc. are not part of this scale.
 If a role looks wrong at its size, check that the role is right before overriding it.

 **Breakpoint variants on type.** Roles already carry a value at every breakpoint, and every breakpoint has been checked to confirm the hierarchy holds.
 Writing `md:section-head`, or setting a size per breakpoint, works against that.

 **Setting a weight alongside a role** in order to reach a particular look.
-The role carries its own weight.
+The role defines its own weight.

 **Mixing type sets within one region.** Reading content on an application surface is better given its own `prose` container than assembled from a mixture.